Lagrange top: integrability according to Liouville and examples of analytic solutions: Rigid body with a fixed point.

 The mass matrix $g_{ij}$ and the tensor of inertia $I_{ij}$, appeared in this expressions, should be calculated in the Laboratory system with the origin at the fixed point instead of the center-of-mass point.

-Further, substituting the anzatz (\ref{fp6}) into the equations of motion (\ref{fp3}) and analysing them, we arrive at the second-order equations equations of motion for the rotational degrees of freedom $R_{ij}$: $\ddot R_{ik}g_{kj}=-R_{ik}\lambda_{kj}$.
+Further, substituting the anzatz (\ref{fp6}) into the equations of motion (\ref{fp3}) and analysing them, we arrive at the second-order equations of motion for the rotational degrees of freedom $R_{ij}$: $\ddot R_{ik}g_{kj}=-R_{ik}\lambda_{kj}(\lambda_{A N}(t))$.
 They follow from its own Lagrangian action

 Following the procedure of Sect.
 VI of the work \cite{AAD23}, we rewrite the second-order equations in the first-order form and exclude the auxiliary variables $\lambda_{ij}$.
-In the result, the evolution of a rigid body with a fixed point can be described by $3+9$ Euler-Poisson equations
+In the result, the evolution of a rigid body with a fixed point can be described by $3+9$ equations for mutually independent variables $R_{ij}$ and $\Omega_k$